Whxoami/Happybirthdayy/README.md

 </head>
 <body>

+<p class="special-text">"In realms where tales and whispers blend,
+Resides my friend, so charismatic, so grand,
+With charm that dances on the wind,
+A beacon of light in life's shifting sand.

+In every word, a melody flows,
+Each step adorned with grace untold,
+A magnet to hearts, where admiration grows,
+In realms of silver and in fields of gold.

+Like a painting, vibrant and alive,
+Each hue a facet of their soul,
+In their presence, spirits thrive,
+As through the night, stars console.

+Oh, how fortunate to call them friend,
+In every moment, a treasure to behold,
+In their company, hearts transcend,
+In the story of life, their legend's told.

-<p class="special-text">"You're not just a year older, you're a year more fabulous!
+You're not just a year older, you're a year more fabulous!
 Happy Birthday, my dear friend i love you you you you 💋💋💋💋💋💋💋!"</p>
 </body>
 </html>